 Only the very smallest firms with no payroll might be able to answer in the negative.
 The reason for this is that staff any customer records will all contain personal data.
 To process personal data pretty much all you have to do is to possess it.

-The second job is therefore to undertake a data mapping audit.
+The second job is therefore to undertake a data mapping audit, with the help of professionals like Meade Willis.
 Look at your files, computers, mobile phones, emails and think where you might hold data.

 You have a small online shop selling umbrellas, when you sell an umbrella you keep the purchasers emails in a marketing list and from time to time you send that person emails about your other products.
 You are processing personal data and you need to make sure that you have the correct compliance procedures in place.